Complete Guide to Getting Started with a Virtual Reality Arcade

 An enormously wide range or games can ensure that players experience 'choice stress'.
 Therefore, determine a number or games that you are sure will work well, and offer them as much as possible.
 Click here to go to an overview or most popular VR Arcade games.

-Tip #6: Also entertain the players who are not currently working on VR: Especially when you receive groups such as children's parties or company outings, you will see that not everyone is a fan or VR.
+Tip #6: Also entertain the players who are not currently working on VR: Especially when you receive groups such as children's parties or company outings, you will see that not everyone is equally a fan or VR.
 For example, it might make some people nauseous, or maybe they just don't like gaming in general.
 So make sure there is something else fun to do in your VR space.
 This can be as simple as putting a jar or butter, cheese and eggs on the waiting table, but you can or course also expand it to a pool or ping pong table in your room.

-Tip #7: Also check out other VR Arcades: Possibly the best Tip we can give you: be inspired by other VR Arcades!
+Tip #7: Also check out other VR Arcades: Perhaps the best Tip we can give you: be inspired by other VR Arcades!
 Visit an Arcade and see what they do well or less well.
 Perhaps they have opted for a completely different type or furnishing than you first envisioned, and you can make a nice combination between the two.
 Or take a look at the way they charge their rates.
 Take other VR Arcades mainly as an example for inspiration, but be careful not to imitate them.
 Always keep your own identity in mind.
 This is how you distinguish yourself from the hundreds or other arcades in the world!

 Curious about VR Arcades located in and around the Netherlands?
 Then take a look at the following arcades, or look at us VR Arcade overview for a complete list.